Cannes Maritime Museum Displays Collections from Underwater and Terrestrial Excavations.

-Once the entrance ticket has been paid, you have access to both the Cannes Sea Museum and the prison cells in the old Fort Royal, where you can see the cell where the mysterious prisoner – The Man with the Iron Mask – was allegedly imprisoned for 11 years.
+Once the entrance ticket is paid, you have access to both the Cannes Maritime Museum and the prison cells in the old Fort Royal, where you can see the cell where the mythical prisoner – the Man in the Iron Mask – allegedly was imprisoned for 11 years.

-The Fort Royal site has been inhabited since ancient times by Celto-Ligurian, Greek and Roman peoples.
+The site has been inhabited since ancient times by Celto-Ligurian, Greek, and Roman peoples.

-Evidence of this can be found in the vaulted room on the ground floor with the ancient Roman cisterns, an ingenious hydraulic system intended for collecting rainwater.
+Evidence of this can be found in the ground floor’s vaulted rooms with the ancient Roman cisterns, an ingenious hydraulic system designed to collect rainwater.

-Excavations have also brought to light fragments of murals from ancient Roman baths, as well as various remains and artefacts of great value to archaeologists.
+Excavations have also brought to light fragments of wall paintings from ancient Roman baths as well as various remains and objects of great value to archaeologists.

-The Cannes Sea Museum also has a collection of archaeological remains from various excavations.
-Several wrecks washed up near the Lérins Islands testify to the maritime practices of ancient and medieval peoples.
+Cannes Maritime Museum also has a collection of archaeological remains from various excavations.
+Several shipwrecks washed up near the Lérins Islands testify to ancient and medieval maritime practices.

-The museum displays objects from the Roman wreck of the ship La Tradelière with nine different types of amphorae from the year 100 AC, terracotta porcelain, goblets, vases with zoomorphic decoration and glass goblets.
+The museum displays objects from the wreck of the Roman ship Tradelière with nine different types of amphorae from 100 BC, terracotta porcelain, cups, vases with zoomorphic decoration, and glass goblets.

-The Saracen wreck from Le Batéguier, which was discovered in 1973 at a depth of 54 meters, contained several ceramics, jars and handles, cookware, vases, pots, oil lamps, etc.
+The Saracen wreck from Bateguier, discovered in 1973 at a depth of 54 meters, contained numerous ceramic works: Jars and handles, cooking vessels, vases, pots, and oil lamps.

-A rather unique collection, which is displayed in unique surroundings in Fort Royal.
+A truly unique collection, displayed in exceptional surroundings at Fort Royal.

 Every day of the week 10.30-17.30